HOW BANKSWITCH WORKS in 9 SECONDS

 7. Flipping the banks might change government policy too!

-Here at Climate Pledge Collective we have long been baffled by the Liberals’ willingness to pour more and more money into keeping the oil sands alive.
+Here at Climate Pledge Collective we have long been baffled by the Liberals’ willingness to pour more and more money into keeping the tar sands alive.
 Strong climate policies are popular with voters in almost every province — and the Liberals didn’t win a single seat in Alberta even after buying a pipeline.
 So what gives?
-We think they’re worried that because the Canadian banks are overexposed to the oil sands, pulling the plug on this dying industry will create a financial crisis.
-If the CDN banks can start weening themselves off oil right now, it will make it a lot easier for the CDN government to do the same.
+We think they’re worried that because the Canadian banks are overexposed to the tar sands, pulling the plug on this dying industry will create a financial crisis.
+If the CDN banks can start weening themselves off oil, it will make it easier for the CDN government to do the same.

 8. You can do it from home.